wasp-lang/wasp/web/docs/auth/_user-fields.md

   It can be of any type, but it needs to be marked with `@id`

 You can add any other fields you want to the user entity.
-Make sure to also define them in the `userSignupFields` object if they need to be set during the sign-up process.
+Make sure to also define them in the `userSignupFields` field if they need to be set during the sign-up process.